 First things first, let's get the terminology straight.
 The "cc" in 460cc stands for cubic centimeters.
 It's a measurement of volume, not weight.
 Imagine filling the hollow driver head with water - the amount of water it could hold is its volume in cubic centimeters.

 Think of it like the engine size in a car.
 A bigger engine isn't necessarily heavier, but it takes up more space and generally has the potential for more power.
 Similarly, a 460cc driver head takes up a lot of physical space.
-This a key design feature that allows golf club manufacturers to pack in game-improvement technology that can really help you out.
+This is a key design feature that allows golf club manufacturers to pack in game-improvement technology that can really help you out.

 It's important to remember this distinction: volume versus weight.
 Thanks to modern materials like lightweight titanium and carbon fiber composites, engineers can create a very large clubhead without making it absurdly heavy and difficult to swing.